turris-cz/user-docs/docs/basics/apps/netmetr.md

 # Netmetr

+## What is Netmetr?

-**Netmetr** is a tool for measuring the actual quality of Internet access services, such as download and upload speed and latency.
+Netmetr is a tool for measuring the actual quality of Internet access services, such as download and upload speed and latency.
 It allows users to perform thorough and detailed testing and get comprehensive information not only about the status of their particular connection,